 Dedicated servers are powerful and large, and they can operate websites that need their own operating system, manage thousands of transactions every day, and handle an enormous amount of simultaneous traffic.
 A dedicated server user does not share resources with others, and it comes with a high price as the owner has to pay for the cost of the entire server.
 Whereas the users of a shared hosting server use the shared resources among users, and it is affordable.
 With shared hosting, several other website owners who use the same server to operate their websites access the same CPU, Memory, and hard drive space with you.
-VPS comes in between shared and dedicated hosting, where a particular virtual space is allocated to a specific user so that the user gets his/her own CPU, operating system and storage.
+VPS comes in between shared and dedicated hosting, where a particular virtual space is allocated to a specific user so that the user gets his/her own CPU, operating system, and storage.
 With VPS, the users get the privileges of a dedicated server cost-effectively.

 How does VPS Hosting Work?

 VPS is an intermediate between shared and dedicated hosting servers, which is placed on a single computer that serves multiple websites.
 A VPS is a method of partitioning a physical server into multiple servers.
 Each has the capability to run its own dedicated machine, operating system, and each of the servers can be rebooted independently.

 In VPS, the users have control over their own applications, which comes with the added bonus of shared server costs with other users.
 It provides root access with the benefit of disk space, CPU and bandwidth.
 It runs an isolated process within the webserver.